 Recycling containers must be provided by the property owner.
 The containers must be (1) clearly identified as being recycling containers; (2) display a written or pictorial list of recyclable materials that can be deposited in the container; (3) be emptied on a regular basis; and (4) be maintained free from odor.

-Any owner governed by the law must develop and implement an “ongoing education program to educate all tenants, residents, and occupants” about the recycling program.
+Landlords must also develop and implement an “ongoing education program to educate all tenants, residents, and occupants” about the recycling program.
 The program shall include but is not limited to:

 - Flyers containing the following minimum information: (1) the types of materials required to be recycled; (2) the types of materials that cannot be deposited in a recycling container; (3) instructions on how to prepare materials for recycling; (4) the location of all of the building’s recycling containers whether inside or outside of the building; (5) the name of the private hauler service and the hauler’s collection schedule; (6) the name and phone number of a contact person authorized to provide information and answer questions about the recycling program; and (7) any other requirements that may be imposed by the Commissioner of the Department of Streets and Sanitation.